Samsung/netcoredbg/README.md

-# Managed code debugger for CoreCLR
+# Managed code debugger for .NET Core runtime

-This is the repo for Tizen build of managed code debugger for CoreCLR called `netcoredbg`.
+The debugger provides GDB/MI interface and allows to debug .NET apps using ICorDebug API of CoreCLR.

 ## Build (Ubuntu x64)